marcoxa/platel/NOTES.md

 ## 2024-12-26

-Compiling and loading working on Mac OS, and, most likey, other UN*X (some more tweking necessary).
+Compiling and loading working on Mac OS, and, most likey, other UN\*X (some more tweaking necessary).
 Manual compilation works also on Windows 11 with MS Visual Studio `nmake`.  `cmake` setup works form Mac OS and UN*X, but not yet for Windows 11.

+## 2025-01-21

+The library and the Emacs Module are now built using the `emc` library.